sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-The complexity of full introspection query (used by tools like GraphiQL) is around `100`.
+The complexity of a full introspection query (used by tools like GraphiQL) is around `100`.

 ### Limiting Query Depth